utz82/SleizsaDuo/readme.txt

 though.
 Especially lower notes will sound much worse.

 Tones must be entered into tracks 1 and 2, using instrument 01.
 Valid notes are C-0 - B-5.
+However, notes above D-5 tend to glitch out.

 There are two interrupting drum sounds (instrument 02 and 03), they should be placed in channel 3 or 4.
 Only one drum sound can be active at a given time.

 You can change the tempo with the Fxx command, or globally with the tempo setting.
-Minimum tempo is 2.
 You cannot change the BPM.
-So, only values F02-F1F are allowed.
+So, only values F01..F1F are allowed.
+Beware that after each pattern, the speed will be reset to the global value.

 Other than Fxx, all effects will be ignored.
 Changes made to the instruments as well as volume settings are also ignored.